Motorized vs manual patio screens: which is right for your patio?

 Honest tradeoff: motorized vs manual retractable patio screens.
 Cost delta, smart-home options, lifecycle, and when each one actually wins on a real Ontario patio.

 The screen industry sells motors as the obvious upgrade.
 They are not always.
 Motorized vs manual patio screens is the wrong fight when you frame it as new versus old.
 Both are current.
-Both can last fifteen years.
+Both can run for many years.
 Both use the same Talius frame and mesh in the openings we install across Southern Ontario.
 The real question is whether you'll use the screen often enough, and on a wide enough opening, to justify the motor premium.
-We install both, every week, and the answer flips by site.
+The answer flips by site.

 What's changed in patio screens for 2026

-Three shifts have changed the math over the last two years.
 Apple HomeKit support for the Somfy TaHoma bridge reached parity with Alexa and Google Home through 2025, so iPhone households can now run the same scenes Android and Google homes already had.
-Sun-sensor retrofits dropped to a single-day install on Talius motorized openings.
-Wind-sensor pricing has held near $300 even as the rest of the home-automation market climbed.
+Sun-sensor and wind-sensor add-ons are mature and widely available on motorized openings.

-The result for Ontario homeowners: the smart-home half of the motorized case is stronger than it was two summers ago, but the price gap on the motor itself has not closed.
+The result for Ontario homeowners: the smart-home half of the motorized case is stronger than it was two summers ago.
 The manual side of the comparison still wins on cost and simplicity.

 Manual patio screens: how they work